ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cache-urls.md

 </amp-iframe>
 </div>

+[tip type="tip"]
+  Use the [AMP-Toolbox Cache URL](https://github.com/ampproject/amp-toolbox/tree/master/packages/cache-url) to translate a URL from the origin to the AMP Cache URL format.
+[/tip]

 This document describes:

 *   The URL structure on an AMP Cache.
 *   How to predict how your URLs will appear on an AMP cache.
 *   How to reverse an AMP Cache Origin header to determine what its publisher domain was.